Resumé

 Principal

-• Review DOE program on power application of superconductivity
+• Review of the DOE and DOD program on power applications of superconductivity (final DOE assessment available on request).

 1993 - 2004 EPRI Palo Alto, CA